signalfx/aws-log-collector/CONTRIBUTE.md

 # Releasing
 We use CircleCi for build process.
 * Every commit to each branch will trigger unit testing.
-If you wish to automatically public test version to rnd account in aws, use a branch name starting with "pipeline".
-If you push commit to a branch prefixed with "pipeline", the test artifact will be uploaded to AWS.
+If you want your commits to automatically publish test version to rnd account in AWS, use a branch name starting with "pipeline".
+If you push a commit to a branch prefixed with "pipeline", the test artifact will be uploaded to AWS.

 * Every commit to the main branch will trigger unit testing and publication of the zip archive in a stage version.